Social Security & Taxation

 - you are in the UK on the promise to use no public funds (this applies also to NHS healthcare, except in medical emergencies);

 - you have a financial visa sponsor or a legal guarantor who has agreed to support you.

-Even if you aren’t officially “subject to immigration control”, you must pass said Habitual Residence Test.
-You need not only have the legal right to live in the UK, but you should regard it as your habitual residence and actual home.
+Even if you aren’t officially “subject to immigration control”, you must pass the Habitual Residence Test.
+You not only need to have the legal right to live in the UK, but should also regard it as your habitual residence and actual home.

 In any case, please get independent advice before contacting a Job Centre or any other government office.
 The Citizens Advice Bureau can counsel you on legal questions regarding immigration status and Jobseeker’s Allowance, as well as other benefits.

 Even if you do get Jobseeker’s Allowance, the sum will never permit you to uphold your previous standard of living.
 In areas like Greater London, it probably won’t even come close to covering the regular cost of living.